Gigatron TTL

 The Gigatron TTL is a retro-style 8-bit computer, where the CPU is implemented by a set of TTL chips instead of a single microprocessor, imitating the hardware present in early arcades.
 Its target is the computing enthusiasts, for studying or hobby purposes.

 Architecture

-The CPU is implemented through a small set of TTL 7400 series chips, running at 6.25 MHz base clock rate, that can be overclocked by providing better chips.
+The CPU is implemented through a small set of TTL 7400 series chips, running at 6.25 MHz base clock rate, that achieve a faster clock speed by providing better chips.
 RAM can also be increased in the same way.